awadmhamad/kubernetes-test/README.md

   you can change these values by overriding these values using --set option with the helm installation.

 validation:
-1) kubectl get pods will show you two new generated pods, one starts with github-job-XXXX and the other one starts with postgres-XXX
+1) 'kubectl get pods' will show you two new generated pods, one starts with github-job-XXXX and the other one starts with postgres-XXX
 2) use 'kubectl logs -f github-job-XXXX' to see the logs of calculating the repos and the list of repos sorted in console.
 3) use 'kubectl exec -it postgres-XXX bash' to connect to postgresql pod.
 4) run 'psql -h localhost -U postgresadmin postgresdb' to connect to the database